Performance Characterization of Containerized DNN Training and Inference on Edge Accelerators: Results and Analysis

-\claim{This increase in compute time is due to CPU overheads of containerization} In order to localize the source of the compute increase, we look at violin plots of CPU, GPU utilization and power reported in Figs~\ref{fig:train:cpuutil}, ~\ref{fig:train:gpuutil} and ~\ref{fig:train:power} respectively.
-Looking at \mobilenet, we see that the median GPU utilization falls from $90\%$ on the \BM to $77\%$ on the container, indicating that the GPU is spending time waiting.
+\claim{CPU and GPU resource utilization and power consumption are also comparable across \BM and container for training workloads} \delc{In order to localize the source of the compute increase, w} We look at violin plots of CPU, GPU utilization and power reported in Fig.~\ref{fig:train:cpuutil},~\ref{fig:train:gpuutil} and~\ref{fig:train:power} respectively. \delc{Looking at \mobilenet, we see that the median GPU utilization falls from $90\%$ on the \BM to $77\%$ on the container, indicating that the GPU is spending time waiting.
 The lower GPU utilization also causes the median power for \mobilenet to fall slightly from $43.7W$ to $40.8W$ as the GPU is major contributor to power.
 We also notice a higher median CPU utilization of $23\%$ on the container as opposed to $20.67\%$ on \BM.
 This leads us to hypothesize that the CPU is the source of the compute overhead.
 For \resnet, the CPU utilization increase and GPU utilization decrease follow the same trend but are much less pronounced, indicating lesser compute overhead.
 Since \lenet is a very small model with very low GPU utilization, we do not observe a difference here.
-Most of the power for \lenet is contributedby the baseload as seen in Fig~\ref{fig:train:power}, and we don't see a difference here too.
+Most of the power for \lenet is contributed by the baseload as seen in Fig~\ref{fig:train:power}, and we don't see a difference here too.} \addc{Looking at \mobilenet in Fig~\ref{fig:train:cpuutil}, we see that CPU utilization is $20.67\%$ on \BM and $22.08\%$ on container. \lenet and \resnet follow a similar pattern, with the CPU utilization marginally (1-2\%) higher for container.
+Similarly, from Fig~\ref{fig:train:gpuutil}, we observe that GPU utilization for \mobilenet are $91\%$ and $91.5\%$ for bare-metal and container respectively. \resnet and \lenet \BM and container have identical GPU utilizations of $20\%$ and $99\%$ respectively.
+Considering Fig~\ref{fig:train:power}, we see that median power for \mobilenet is $43.21W$ on \BM and $43.61W$ on container. \lenet has a median power of $18.1W$ and $18.5W$ on \BM and container, and \resnet has a median power of $51.51W$ on both.
+Since the GPU is the major contributor to power, comparable utilizations across \BM and container lead to the same power load.}